nus-cs2103-AY2324S1/tp/docs/UserGuide.md

    open the help window.<br>
    Some commands you can try:

-    * `list 1` : Lists all dates and their associated details
+    * `list` : Lists all dates and their associated details

     * `exit` : Exits the app